 - ¼ cup flax meal

-- 2 tbsp egg replacer (can substitute corn starch)
+- 2 tablespoon egg replacer (can substitute corn starch)

-- 1 tbsp maple syrup (can substitute sugar)
+- 1 tablespoon maple syrup (can substitute sugar)

 - Add the yeast and maple syrup to the water and let stand until the yeast starts to bloom, about 5-10 minutes.